quicwg/base-drafts/draft-ietf-quic-transport.md

   APPLICATION_CLOSE frames, are not sent again when packet loss is detected, but as described in {{termination}}.

-* The current maximum data offset is sent in MAX_DATA frames until acknowledged.
-  Note that increases to the offset might separately cause new MAX_DATA frames to be sent.
-Care is necessary to limit the number of times this frame is sent.
+* The current connection maximum data is sent in MAX_DATA frames.
+An updated value is sent in a MAX_DATA frame if the packet containing the most recently sent MAX_DATA frame is declared lost, or when the endpoint decides to update the limit.
+Care is necessary to avoid sending this frame too often as the limit can increase frequently and cause an unnecessarily large number of MAX_DATA frames to be sent.

-* The current maximum stream data offset is sent in MAX_STREAM_DATA frames until acknowledged or the receive stream enters a "Size Known" state.
-Like MAX_DATA, endpoints need to limit the rate at which this frame is sent.
+* The current maximum stream data offset is sent in MAX_STREAM_DATA frames.
+  Like MAX_DATA, an updated value is sent when the packet containing the most recent MAX_STREAM_DATA frame for a stream is lost or when the limit is updated, with care taken to prevent the frame from being sent too often.
+An endpoint SHOULD stop sending MAX_STREAM_DATA frames when the receive stream enters a "Size Known" state.

-* The maximum stream ID is sent in MAX_STREAM_ID frames until acknowledged.
+* The maximum stream ID is sent in MAX_STREAM_ID frames.
+Like MAX_DATA, an updated value is sent when a packet containing the most recent MAX_STREAM_ID frame is declared lost or when the limit is updated, with care taken to prevent the frame from being sent too often.
-  Like MAX_DATA and MAX_STREAM_DATA, endpoints might need to limit the rate at which this frame is sent.

 * Blocked signals are carried in BLOCKED, STREAM_BLOCKED, and STREAM_ID_BLOCKED frames until acknowledged, but only while the endpoint is blocked on the corresponding limit.
 These frames always include the limit that is causing blocking at the time that they are transmitted.

-* An liveness or path validation check using PATH_CHALLENGE frames is sent until acknowledged or until there is no remaining need for liveness or path validation checking.
+* A liveness or path validation check using PATH_CHALLENGE frames is sent until acknowledged or until there is no remaining need for liveness or path validation checking.
 PATH_CHALLENGE frames with a payload SHOULD include a different payload each time they are sent.